viam-modules/android-camera/README.md

 - Follow instructions from rdk-apk to build rdk-server app and deploy to emulator/device.
     - Setup camera in emulator settings.
     - Enable camera permissions in the rdk-server app manually.
+    - Run `make root` to get root access to the emulator and remove selinux restrictions.
 - Run the following commands to build and push the android-camera module.
 (Make sure to replace hardcoded paths with your own paths.)

 ```bash